 Sickness benefits from the National Insurance Scheme

-NAV must establish a sickness benefit basis in order to pay your sickness benefits.This basis is determined by converting your weekly income to annual income.
+When NAV pays sickness benefits from day 17, NAV will settle their own sickness benefit basis.This basis is determined by converting your weekly income to annual income.
 If the amount of the annual income differs from the income you have had in previous years, NAV may determine the basis for sickness benefits at our own discretion.

 Employees can get 100 percent of the sickness benefit basis in sickness benefits, but NAV does not pay sickness benefits for a sickness benefit base beyond 6 times the amount of the national insurance base.

 By graded (partial) sick leave, you are entitled to sick pay for the part you are sick.
 Sickness can be graded from 100 percent down to 20 percent.

 If you have received sickness benefits from the National Insurance, you may be entitled to holiday pay.You only get holiday pay for the first 48 days you receive sickness benefits in the respective year.
 Holiday pay amounts to 10.2 percent of the amount from the first 48 days.

 How long are you entitled to receive sickness benefits?